paridhibhar123/Medical-Record-Data-analysis-by-SQL/README.md

 Computed department-wise appointments, patient counts, and average age.

-🚀 How to Run

-Clone the repository or download the SQL file.

-Import the .sql script into your preferred SQL environment (MySQL, PostgreSQL, or SQLite).

-Run the queries to reproduce the analysis.

-📈 Insights

-Appointment trends reveal department-level workload.

-Certain diagnoses are more common, helping in resource allocation.

-Doctor ranking helps evaluate workload distribution.

-Patient demographics highlight age and health patterns per department.

-👤 Author

 Paridhi Bhardwaj
 Aspiring Data Analyst | Skilled in SQL, Python, Data Cleaning, and Visualization